-With regard to colour-blindness it is permissible to advise candidates who request assistance on colours of, for example precipitates and solutions (especially titration end-points).
+With regard to colour-blindness - a minor handicap, relatively common in males - it is permissible to advise candidates who request assistance on colours of, for example precipitates and solutions (especially titration end-points).
 Please include with the scripts a note of the candidate numbers of such candidates.

 Experience suggests that candidates who are red/green colour-blind - the most common form - do not generally have significant difficulty.
-Reporting such cases with the scripts removes the need for a 'Special Consideration' application.
+Reporting such cases with the scripts removes the need for a 'Special Consideration' application for this handicap.